- Synonyms

 - Use a manual defrost freezer and avoid repeated freeze-thaw cycles.

-- 12 months from date of receipt, -20 to -70 °C as supplied.
+- A minimum of 12 months from date of receipt, when stored at ≤ -20 °C as supplied.

 - 1 month, 2 to 8 °C under sterile conditions after reconstitution.